BuildForSDG/team-256-Backend/build4sdg/specs.md

 create a backend for an information website that takes in data from farmers and responds with information based on the farmers request

+### Users & Authentication

+- Authentication will be done using JWT/cookies
+  - [x] JWT and cookie should expire in 30 days
+- User registration
+  - [x] Register as a "admin/Dev" or "farmer"
+  - [x] Once registered, a token will be sent along with a cookie (token = xxx)
+  - [x] Passwords must be hashed
+- Farmer login
+  - [x] Farmers can login with email and password
+  - [x] Plain text password will compare with stored hashed password
+  - [x] Once logged in, a token will be sent along with a cookie (token = xxx)
+- farmer's logout
+  - [x] Cookie will be sent to set token = none
+- Get farmer's or users info
+  - [x] Route to get the currently logged in farmer (via token)
+- Password reset (lost password)
+  - [x] Farmer can request to reset password
+  - [x] A hashed token will be emailed to the Farmer registered email address
+  - [x] A put request can be made to the generated url to reset password
+  - [x] The token will expire after 10 minutes
+- Update Farmer info
+  - Authenticated Farmer only
+  - Separate route to update password
+- Farmer CRUD
+  - Admin or DevTeam only
+    - admin or the dev team can get, create, update or delete farmers info
+- Users can only be made admin by updating the database field manually

 ### SEARCH FUNCTIONALITY

 - Search by